Last Updated: May 18, 2022

 You have the right to access the information that we collect to provide our services.
 You can do this using this form.
 We will make sure to provide you with a copy of the data we process about you.
 In order to comply with your request, we may ask you to give us some additional information that we will use to verify your identity.
 If you fail to provide such information and the information that you have already given to us is not sufficient to identify you, we may refuse to provide you with information.
 We will fulfil your request by sending your copy electronically, unless the request expressly specifies a different method.
 For any subsequent access request, we may charge you with an administrative fee.

 Erasure and rectification of data

 If you believe that the information we have about you is incorrect, you are welcome to contact us so we can update it and keep your data accurate.
 We will automatically delete information about you from our systems after it is no longer needed for the purposes it was collected.
-We will also cause your information to be deleted from any third-party system if we find that such third party is misusing your information.
+We will also have your information deleted from any third-party system if we find that such a third party is misusing your information.
 If at any point you wish for us to delete information about you, you can do this by contacting us using this form.